Howard Stern: 1985–1993: WXRK, early television and video projects

-1993–1994: Private Parts and run for Governor of New York
+1993–1994: Private Parts

-After The Adventures of Fartman was shelved, Buchwald started to pitch deals with book publishers as "there was a perception that [Stern] had taken a hit ... we thought of the book as something that would both produce income and suggest to people that Howard had economic clout".
-In early 1993, Stern signed a deal with Simon & Schuster worth around $1 million to write his first book, Private Parts.
-He spent the summer writing it with collaborator Larry "Ratso" Sloman and editor Judith Regan, calling the experience "the most challenging thing I have ever done in my career".
-Upon its release on October 7, 1993, Private Parts was an immediate commercial success.
-The entire first print of 225,000 copies sold within hours.
-In five days, it became the fastest selling title in the history of Simon & Schuster.
-Over one million copies were distributed after two weeks.
-Private Parts entered The New York Times Best-Seller list at number one and stayed on the list for 20 weeks.
-Stern held book signings across the country, with sessions lasting as long as seven hours.
-The first, held in New York City, was attended by an estimated ten thousand people.
+After The Adventures of Fartman was shelved, Stern's agent Don Buchwald began pitching book deals to reinforce Stern's commercial appeal and generate income.
+In early 1993, Stern signed a roughly $1 million deal with Simon & Schuster to write his first book, Private Parts.
+He spent the summer working on it with collaborator Larry "Ratso" Sloman and editor Judith Regan, later calling it the most challenging project of his career.

+Released on October 7, 1993, Private Parts was an immediate commercial success.
+Its initial print run of 225,000 copies sold out within hours, and within five days it became the fastest-selling title in Simon & Schuster's history.
+More than one million copies were distributed within two weeks.
+The book debuted at number one on The New York Times Best-Seller list and remained there for 20 weeks.
+Stern promoted it with nationwide signings, including a New York City event that drew an estimated 10,000 attendees, with some sessions lasting up to seven hours.

 Suddenly, I was a mainstream performer who had real clout in the marketplace—I was bankable.
 Immediately they would forget about my most controversial material and the fact that I could be real dangerous as a broadcaster.